Finding Wellness in Wisconsin

 Shaped Like An Elk’s Heart

 The original inhabitants of the area, the Potawatomi Indians, called the lake Great Elk Heart Lake due to its shape resembling an elk’s heart.
-They believed the waters had healing powers and to bath in it would rejuvenate and restore their beauty.
+They believed the waters had healing powers and to bathe in it would rejuvenate and restore their beauty.

 Today, these same waters provide the whole gamut of water-related activities that lure visitors in during the summer months, although any season is perfect for a visit.